conaticus/ai-alt-detection/README.md

 ## Introduction

-This is the source code for a Discord Bot that can detect all accounts using [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing).
+This is the source code for a Discord Bot that can detect alt accounts using [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing).
 The bot will automatically train on chat messages and flag suspected users based on the settings provided.

 ## Warning